There is something so wonderfully exotic about coconut shrimp. The coconut adds a note of sweetness to a seafood that goes well with sweet.

 - vegetable oil for frying

-Serve the shrimp alongside a bowl of the dipping sauce.
+- Serve the shrimp alongside a bowl of the dipping sauce.
+There are two recipes below.

 - To “devein” shrimp means to remove that thin black line along the back of the shrimp.
 It is the intestinal track of the shrimp, so we really don’t want to eat it.
 To devein the shrimp, cut very lightly along or right next to that black line, then take the tip of your knife and pick out the black.
 If you are careful it should come out fairly intact.
 Then just remove it with your fingers.

-I have also included instructions above for how to devein shrimp.
+The tip above shows instructions for how to devein shrimp.
 That seems to be a topic that can confuse people.

 It is simply a matter of removing the shrimp’s intestinal track, something that makes the shrimp far less pleasant to eat.
 It is simple to do, but does take an extra bit of time.